Did you just google "Why am I pulling out my hair?" and land up here?

 If so, WELCOME! to the way basically everyone with trichotillomania figures out they have trich.

 How do I know?
 Because I am a trichster of more than TWO DECADES!
 Hi!
 My name is Aneela & yep, I pull out my hair.
 I'm not ashamed of it.
-And if you pull, you aren't ashamed of it either.

 But first, let's learn about this medical, mental health condition that 1 in 25 people suffers from to a debilitiating degree, shall we?